RookieITSec/Excel-nslookup/README.md

 ![](https://github.com/RookieITSec/Excel-nslookup/blob/master/ss-calced.png)

-This may take some time to calculate and Excel will occasionally diem, so save often.
+This may take some time to calculate and Excel will occasionally die, so save often.
 A good coder could probably make a few adjustments to fix this.